-- The CAG reviewed the council's database of property information via an interactive property dashboard, Tableau.
-The data is now available on the Intranet and was trialed by members of CAG before being made more widely available. - The CAG examined the council's disposals programme; it reviewed sites released over the last three years, sites due for release, and sites identified for potential release over the next 3-5 years, including estimates as to how much capital/revenue could potentially be generated. - The CAG reviewed the council's Strategic Property Asset Management Plan and sought assurance from officers that future updates would include the option to explore opportunities for income generation relating to surplus property rather than solely seeking a capital receipt on disposal. - The CAG discussed potential for expanding the council's existing portfolio to include options such as an 'investment portfolio' approach and owning a property investment company. - The CAG reviewed the Council's Office Strategy and the options for office use across the county.
-The Office Strategy will be kept under review alongside the emerging Transformation Programme to ensure it is aligned with our emerging workforce strategy.
+- The CAG reviewed the Council's database of property information via an interactive property dashboard, Tableau.
+The data is now available on the Intranet and was trialled by members of CAG before being made more widely available. - The CAG examined the Council's disposals programme; it reviewed sites released over the last three years, sites due for release, and sites identified for potential release over the next 3-5 years, including estimates as to how much capital/revenue could potentially be generated. - The CAG reviewed the Council's Strategic Property Asset Management Plan and sought assurance from officers that future updates would include the option to explore opportunities for income generation relating to surplus property rather than solely seeking a capital receipt on disposal. - The CAG discussed potential for expanding the Council's existing portfolio to include options such as an 'investment portfolio' approach and owning a property investment company.